Actress Shim Eun-woo apologises for school bullying

-The 28-year-old posted a lengthy apology note on Instagram on Sunday (March 28) in response to the bullying accusations which surfaced earlier in the month.
+The 28-year-old posted a lengthy apology on Instagram on Sunday in response to the bullying accusations which surfaced earlier this month.

 A former classmate of Shim from middle school had alleged that she had been the victim of intense bullying and had been ostracised socially by the actress, who was the ringleader of a group of bullies.